KranePch/first_website/README.md

 # first_website
-This is a first web-site using only HTML
+This is my first web-site.